PATENT MONETIZATION: NY LAW FIRM LICENSES ELECTRONICS OEM PATENTS TO TELECOM NETWORK PROVIDERS

 Copperpod thus advised a 2-phased patent monetization strategy for enforcing the client’s patents.

-In the first phase, Copperpod identified 8 mid-size industrial electronics companies as well as consumer IoT device manufacturers that currently infringed on at least one patent asset.
+Copperpod identified 8 mid-size industrial electronics companies as well as consumer IoT device manufacturers that currently infringed on at least one patent asset.
 We focused specifically on companies with $20-$50 million in EBITDA, with preference on companies with physical presence in either New York or Texas.
 Using Copperpod’s analysis and claim charts, the client was able to negotiate license agreements with all 8 companies within the first 6 months.

 Phase 1 helped the client achieve a number of objectives: